The regions with the highest prevalence are in the south and south-west of the country

 ‘Cut, flesh removed’ is the most common type of FGM practised

-The ethnic group with highest prevalence of FGM is the Sarakolé/Soninké/Marka, at 96% of women aged 15–49, and the ethnic group with the lowest prevalence is Tamachek/Bélla, at 62.7%.
-Although only a small number of women from the Tamachek/Bélla were surveyed, it is worth noting that in countries such as Burkina Faso there is a low prevalence of FGM among the Bélla.
+The DHS 2018 does not provide data on FGM prevalence according to people’s ethnic or religious groups.
+In the DHS 2012–2013, the ethnic group with highest prevalence of FGM was the Sarakolé/Soninké/Marka, at 96% of women aged 15–49, and the ethnic group with the lowest prevalence was the Tamachek/Bélla, at 62.7%.
+Although only a small number of women from the Tamachek/Bélla were surveyed, it is worth noting that in countries such as Burkina Faso there is also a low prevalence of FGM among the Bélla.

 FGM Legislation in Mali